 4. Focus On Plot and Character Development

 You have all the small edits done.
 Technically you have your story ready.
 But what’s the point if it can’t make an impression on its reader?
 The purpose of a short story is to deliver a message in its given short length.
-Which is why it is very important to make every word count.
+This is why it is very important to make every word count.

 Outlining a short story is something you do before you begin writing.
 But it is essential to look into your plot, ending, and character development after you finish writing.
 There are times when you find room to improvise your plot which can turn out better than the original idea.